 In the case of a possible color conflict, the judgment is left to the on-ice officials.
 If the officials feel that there is a color conflict, the visiting team must change jersey colors, unless the home team is not wearing the designated association colors.

 When a team is up by 10 goals, the remainder of the game is running time.
 The losing team, however, has the option to continue the game with stop time.
-The team leading by 10 goals is not allowed to pull its goalie, except for a delayed calling of a penalty.
+The team leading is not allowed to pull its goalie, except for a delayed calling of a penalty. ** Please also note the clarification to this rule below.

-Game scores will be displayed on the time clock, posted in arenas, and recorded for tie breaking procedures with a MAXIMUM difference of seven (7) goals.
+Game scores will be displayed on the time clock, posted in arenas, and recorded for tie breaking procedures with a MAXIMUM difference of seven (7) goals (with the exception of U10).
 All tied games will be recorded as a tie during Round Robin play at the Spirit of Winter Tournament.

 When there are five teams in a division, teams will play a complete four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are more than five teams in a division, teams will play a modified four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are 4 teams in a division, all teams will play a complete three game round robin.
 All teams will advance to semi-finals.
 The 1st place team will play the 4th place team and the 2nd place team will play the 3rd place team.
 The winners of the semi– final games will advance to the Gold Medal game and the losers will compete in the Bronze Medal game.

 After regulation time has expired there will be a two (2) minute break.
 During that time each team will select 5 shooters (in the event a shootout becomes necessary).
-A coin toss will decide ring possession in the five minute sudden victory period AND who shoots first in the shootout.
+A coin toss called by the home team will decide ring possession in the five minute sudden victory period AND who shoots first in the shootout.
 Teams WILL NOT change ends.
 After the two (2) minute break, a five (5) minute sudden victory period will be played.

 Gold, Silver and Bronze Medals will be awarded in the U14 to Masters divisions as well as the AA Division.